-If you are planning a trip to the US, finding Business or First Class seats can be a difficult task, so Premium Economy could be a good compromise between comfort and value.
+If you are planning a trip to the US, finding Business or First Class seats can be a difficult task.
+Therefore, flying Premium Economy could be a good compromise between comfort and value.

-Premium Economy is available exclusively on Virgin Australia’s five Boeing 777-300ER aircraft, which make the Transpacific journey from Sydney, Melbourne and Brisbane to Los Angeles.
+Premium Economy is available exclusively on Virgin Australia’s five Boeing 777-300ER aircraft.
+They make the Transpacific journey from Sydney, Melbourne and Brisbane to Los Angeles.

-Throughout the year, the Sydney flight is usually daily, with Brisbane served 6x weekly and Melbourne 5x weekly but that can change according to the season.
+Throughout the year, the Sydney flight is usually daily, with Brisbane served 6x weekly and Melbourne 5x weekly.

 All of these flights depart the East Coast of Australia late morning/midday except for Virgin’s Brisbane flight, which is a late-night departure.
 That makes flying Premium Economy on this flight especially attractive as you will be able to enjoy a more comfortable seat compared to Economy for a longer sleeping time.

 On the way back from the US, all of these flights depart LAX late at night and arrive in Australia in the morning.

 If you only have enough points for a one-way redemption, I’d aim to buy Economy with cash on the way to the US and Premium Economy with points on the way back in order to maximise sleep comfort.

 - 37 lie-flat Business Class seats in a 1-2-1 configuration

 - 24 recliner Premium Economy seats in a 2-4-2 configuration across three rows